 Are we alone in the world?
 Or is there someone who is keeping a constant vigil upon us?
-Is there a creator who has made us?
-These are questions mankind has pondered over for thousands of years.
-When the human race was in a very primitive age, the phenomena of wind, rain, snow, water, and others were matters of great wonder and perplexity.
-This made human beings fear nature and grow respect for her.
-Mankind started to believe that there was a higher power which controlled all these things, or all these things were higher powers in themselves.
-This led man to show respect towards nature and started giving offerings to her, which eventually to the formation of primitive pagan religions where elements like fire, water, earth, and air were worshipped.
-Slowly and steadily, man started to create myths and stories about natural phenomena, even giving them human forms.
-As human society developed, these pagan religions eroded away, giving birth to new forms of faiths.
+Is there a creator who made us?
+Or do we not have a greater purpose?
+These are just some of the questions mankind has pondered over for thousands of years.
+When the human race was in a very primitive age, the phenomena of wind, rain, snow, water, and other matters of great wonders/perplexities made them fear as well as respect mother nature.
+However, it also led them to believe that a higher power controlled all these aspects, eventually giving birth to the concept of offerings and worships.

 7. Witches: A Century of Murder (2015)

-It is true that belief and faith help a man through troubled times, but when taken to the extreme, faith turns to blind faith and that causes all sorts of problems.
+It is true that belief and faith help a man through troubled times, but when taken to the extreme, faith turns to blind faith, which causes all sorts of problems.
 This documentary explores that side of the human psyche.
-Around 400 years ago, a sort of mania swept across Britain.
-It was widely believed that hundreds of people, mostly women, were indulging in witchcraft.
-Though there was no material proof found, just the belief which was held by many was enough to prosecute them, and most of these victims of witch hunt were given death sentences.
+Around 400 years ago, a kind of mania swept across Britain.
+It was widely believed that hundreds of people, primarily women, were indulging in witchcraft.
+Though there was no material proof found, just the belief held by many was enough to prosecute them, meaning that most of these women were hunted and needlessly given death sentences.

 5. The Secret (2006)

-This is another documentary about a newly established faith.
+This is a documentary about a newly established faith.
 This faith or the people associated with it has been called the New Thought Movement.
-They have a set of beliefs based on things,like, God is everywhere and in each human being, and the best thing God wants us to do is to love each other and so on.
-Their most interesting belief is that if you want something, just thinking about it and wishing for it with a positive mind will help you achieve it.
+They have a set of beliefs based on things, like, God is everywhere and in each human being, and the best thing God wants us to do is love each other and so on.
+Their most intriguing belief is that if you want something, just thinking about it and wishing for it with a positive mind will help you achieve it.
 ‘The Secret’ is made by Drew Heriot, a practitioner of New Thought beliefs.

-The documentary talks about this New Thought concept called ‘Laws of Attraction’, which basically means that the kind of thoughts we have will affect reality.
-However, this documentary has hardly been taken seriously by critics.
-Most people have dismissed the documentary and the book that it was adapted from, as self-help guides.
-However, the film and the book both became matters of interest to the general public and their concepts have also been mocked and ridiculed by other shows.
+The documentary talks about this New Thought concept called ‘Laws of Attraction,’ which means that our thoughts have an effect on our reality.
+However, it has hardly been taken seriously by critics.
+Most people have dismissed the production and the book that it was adapted from as self-help guides.
+In fact, since they have both become matters of public interest, their concepts have unfortunately also been mocked and ridiculed through other shows.

 3. One of Us (2017)

-What happens when you denounce one of the most orthodox religions of the world and decide to live a life of your own?
-Tormentation, humiliation, and ostracization.
-This was exactly the condition of three people who are subjects of this documentary.
-Ari Hershkowitz, Luzer Twersky, and Etty Ausch were members of an extremely orthodox Jewish sect known as the Hasidics.
-They were followers of this sect and were members of their Brooklyn community.
-When they wanted to leave the community, as they were becoming doubtful of their extremely conservative and orthodox practices, the three were ousted from the community, banned from meeting their families, and had real difficulties coping with the outside world.
+What happens when you denounce one of the most orthodox religions in the world and decide to live a life of your own?
+Torment, humiliation, and ostracization, as evidenced by the subjects of this fascinating documentary.
+Ari Hershkowitz, Luzer Twersky, and Etty Ausch were once members of a highly orthodox Jewish sect known as the Hasidics, residing in the Brooklyn community of the same.
+However, when the men wanted to leave because of their growing doubts over their extremely conservative practices, they were actually ousted, banned from ever meeting their families, and thus forced to face the difficulties of the outside world on their own.
 The interesting aspect of the documentary is that besides showing the lives of these three people in question, it also portrays a society located in probably the cosmopolitan heartland of the western world, Manhattan, and yet are still steeped in ancient practices and beliefs.

 2. The Keepers (2017)

-‘The Keepers‘ is not exactly a religious documentary, but a film on the murder of a nun who was a teacher at a Catholic school.
-The name of the nun is Sister Cathy Cesnik, and her brutal murder remains unsolved to this day.
-Divided into seven episodes, this documentary lays bare the corrupt priests of the church who repeatedly sexually abused young female students of the school.
-The director later pointed out that the archdiocese was extremely powerful and they covered up numerous cases of the priests who were not only assaulting the children but also sent them to other men.
-Women who were students of Cesnik and victims of such sexual abuse came forward and spoke about it in detail in the documentary.
-One woman claimed that Father Maskell, the priest in question, had even taken her to show the corpse of Cesnik.
-The details are horrifying and what is more obnoxious is how the church continued to cover up such incidents and Maskell remained a free man throughout his life.
+‘The Keepers’ is not exactly a religious documentary, but a film on the homicide of a nun who was a teacher at a Catholic school.
+Her name was Sister Cathy Cesnik, and her brutal murder remains unsolved even today.
+Divided into seven parts, this documentary lays bare the corrupt priests of the church who repeatedly sexually abused young female students of the school.
+The director later pointed out that the archdiocese was extremely powerful, and they allegedly covered up numerous cases regarding the priests not only assaulting the children but also sending them to other men.
+Women who were students of Cesnik and victims of such sexual abuse came forward and spoke about it in detail in the production.
+One even claimed that Father Maskell, the priest in question, had gone as far as to take her to show Cesnik’s remains.
+The details are thus horrifying, but what’s more deplorable is how the church reportedly continued to cover up such incidents, meaning that Maskell remained a free man throughout his life.

 1. Wild Wild Country (2018)

-‘Wild Wild Country‘ is surely one of the most popular documentaries on religion made by Netflix.
-It is the story of an Indian cult which migrated to the United States and decided to make their own city.
-Beside the land that they were building the city in was a small town which comprised of mostly elderly people.
-They did not take too kindly to such a large number of people suddenly in their locality.
-The group were followers of a monk named Rajneesh.
-Rajneesh’s secretary, Sheela, in order to eliminate all competition, tried to win the local election by attempting to poison around 700 people so that nobody would vote against them.
-Things quickly escalated and the dream of their own city ended.
-Rajneesh was deported and Sheela was arrested for her attempted murders.
+‘Wild Wild Country’ is undoubtedly one of Netflix’s most popular documentaries on religion.
+It is the story of an Indian cult that migrated to the United States and decided to make their own city.
+The land they’d settled upon for their purpose was in a small town mainly comprising elderly individuals who did not take too kindly to such a large number of people suddenly in their locality.
+The followers of monk Rajneesh, aka the cult leader, especially his secretary Sheela thus decided to eliminate all competition by attempting to poison around 700 people so that nobody could vote against them in a local election.
+Things quickly escalated, and the dream of their city ended with Sheela’s arrest for attempted murders.

 Read More: Best War Documentary Movies on Netflix